jpin730/machine-learning-introduction/README.md

 # Machine Learning Introduction

-Repository for save files of exercises related to the fundamental concepts of machine learning.
+Repository to save files of exercises related to the fundamental concepts of machine learning.